What are SSL Certificates?

 Maintaining Compliance to Regulations with Certificate Audits

-Commercial organizations that need to comply with the GDPR need to use https and valid certificates to authenticate and encrypt communications.
-While auditing digital footprint is essential in maintaing security resilience, continuous monitoring and situation awareness demonstrates personally identifiable information is being transferred properly to meet data protection requirements.
+Commercial organizations that need to comply with the GDPR need to use HTTPS and valid certificates to authenticate and encrypt communications.
+While auditing digital footprint is essential in maintaining security resilience, continuous monitoring and situation awareness demonstrates personally identifiable information is being transferred properly to meet data protection requirements.
 If organizations are not required to comply with the GDPR, auditing SSL certificates is a best practice as part of an organization’s overall governance and digital footprint hygiene.

 Government organizations such as US federal agencies have audit requirements that are directly related to auditing certificates.
 On January 22, 2019, the US Department of Homeland Security issued Emergency Directive 19-01 as a response of “a series of incidents involving [DNS] infrastructure tampering.
-The fourth action point of this directive commands that all government agencies “begin regular delivery of newly added certificates to [the] Certificate Transparency (CT logs for agency domains”.
+The fourth action point of this directive commands that all government agencies “begin regular delivery of newly added certificates to [the] Certificate Transparency Logs (CT logs for agency domains”.
 While this directive is part of an overall, standard DNS audit function, using certificate discovery to assure DNS footprint and certificate footprint are in lockstep at all times is an important control that supports this effort.
 Secondly, auditing and monitoring certificate footprint is contributory to compliance with Special Publication 800-137, Information Security Continuous Monitoring for Federal Information Systems and Organizations.

-Learn More about our new DigitalStakeout Certificate Search tool.
+Learn More about DigitalStakeout Tools.